Photos Of Old Hollywood Stars Behind The Scenes

 This passport was actually the fifth one that he’s lost and he had to wait one week for the State Department to issue him an emergency passport.

-This behind the scenes photo of Jayne Mansfield shows a different side of the American sex symbol.
-Just like any other mother, she holds a safety pin between her teeth while she changes her son’s diaper in the garden of her Hollywood home.
+This behind-the-scenes photo of Jayne Mansfield shows a different side of the American sex symbol.
+Just like any other mother, she reads a bedtime story to her daughter and their cats in their Hollywood home.

 Mansfield was one of the early Playboy playmates and while she had a successful Hollywood career in the 1950s and 1960s, she became more well-known for her wardrobe malfunctions and affairs with men like Robert and John F. Kennedy.